ngram-lab/al-folio/_pages/seminar.md

 - Feb 10: Talk (see above).
 Talk review is due the next day, Feb 11.

-- Feb 11: Paper review due for choice of Wiegreffe paper (for talk the next day)
+- Feb 11: Talk review due for Tomlin's talk (Feb 10), and also paper reviews for tomorrow (Feb 12)'s class discussion.

-- Class session, Feb 12: Discussion on Wiegreffe paper, and talk on Feb 12.
+- Class session, Feb 12: Discussion on Wiegreffe and Liang papers.
+Note talk on Feb 12.
-*[Note: may slightly change discussion assignment timing around here]*

-- Class session, Feb 19: Discussion on Liang, Wang, and Akari papers.
+- Class session, Feb 19: Discussion on Wang and Akari papers.
 Note talks on Feb 19, Feb 20, and Feb 25.

 - Class session, Feb 26: Discussion on Zhao and TBA papers.
 Note talks on Feb 27 and Mar 4.